aras-p/smol-v/README.md

 ## Results

-As of 2020 May 25 29, results on 372 shaders (under `tests/spirv-dumps`) are:
+As of 2024 Sep 23, results on 372 shaders (under `tests/spirv-dumps`) are:

 ```
 Compressed with <none>: